IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Q4 2026

-Enrollment of N=12 adults with confirmed PTSD diagnosis (CAPS-5 ≥ 26) and stable comorbid medication regimen.
-Baseline biomarker panel (IL-6, TNF-α, CRP, BDNF) and symptom scales collected.
+Enrollment of N=12 adults with confirmed PTSD (CAPS-5 ≥ 26) and co-occurring autoimmune disease.
+Baseline biomarker panel (IL-6, TNF-α, CRP, BDNF) and autoimmune disease activity scores collected alongside CAPS-5 and PCL-5.

 3